 The central data base keeps all submissions.
 However only the information in the last submission is shown when viewing and used when processing the data.

-If encountering difficulties, please contact SANCO-BO@ec.europa.eu
+If encountering difficulties, please contact SANCO-BO@ec.europa.eu, describe the issue and mention the version of this document: 2014 1.19

 Instructions to complete the form: